nmenant/iControl_LX_Lab/docs/class3/module2/lab1.rst

 Works'.
 Note that it synchornizes between the textboxes and the raw 'JSON input' textfield.
 They are both representations of the same resource.

-You are now interacting with the iControlLX 'presentation' extension.
+You are now interacting with the iControl REST resource 'echo', via the iControlLX 'presentation' extension.

 4) Click the blue 'cancel' button to discard your changes.